logankoester/generator-generator_grunt_coffee/README.md

 will be compiled to their original locations by the `grunt build` task.
 * Removes `jshint`, as presumably you are writing your generator in CoffeeScript and not JS.
 * Is itself written in CoffeeScript.
+* Removes LICENSE file from output.
+Use another package for this such as [mit](https://npmjs.org/package/mit).

 ## Commands